IBM/universal-connectors/filter-plugin/logstash-filter-mongodb-guardium/README.md

 ## Contribute
 You can enhance this filter and open a pull request with suggested changes - or you can use the project to create a different filter plug-in for Guardium that supports other data sources.

+## Configuring the MongoDB filters in Guardium Insights

+To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/RefaelAdi/univer***REMOVED***l-connectors/blob/INS-18044/docs/UC_Configuration_GI.md#Configuring_Filebeat_to_forward_audit_logs_to_Guardium)

+In the input configuration section, refer to either the CloudWatch or Filebeat section.

 ## References